Distributed Black-box Attack: Do Not Overestimate Black-box Attacks: Methodology

 \subsubsection{Image Pre-processing}

-Some papers apply perturbations \emph{after} image resizing, thereby assuming that they know the input shape of the image classification model in the cloud.
+Papers listed above apply perturbations after image resizing, implicitly assuming knowledge of the input shape of the black-box model.
 Moreover, note that original input images are typically larger than the model input shape.
 Resizing high-resolution images to a lower resolution reduces the sampling space, thereby making it less computationally intensive to generate perturbations.

-Our experimental results reveal that these attacks achieve significantly lower success rates when attacking cloud services.
+Besides, image classification cloud services do not accept images with invalid pixel values (pixel value $>$ 255 or $<$ 0).
+For example, the Bandits Attack does not clip the pixel value of adversarial images, and thus overestimate the attack success rate by sending invalid pixel values to the model.

-\subsubsection{Possible Causes}
+\subsection{Possible Causes}

+Most prior research tests their attacks on local models rather than on online models because it is both faster and less costly.
 Sending queries to real-world cloud APIs typically costs around \$1 for every 1,000 requests (for example, using Google Cloud Vision).
-In other words, an experiment attacking 1,000 images may require over 500,000 queries and cost more than \$500.
-Thus, most prior research tested their attacks on local models and relied on themselves to restrain access to extra model information.
-However, intentionally or unintentionally, they may exploit extra information that improves their attacks due to the following reasons:
+In other words, an experiment attacking 1,000 images and maintaining a query budget of 1,000 queries per image would require 1,000,000 queries and cost \$1000.

+As a result, most prior research evaluates their attacks on local models and relies on themselves to restrain access to extra model information.
+However, either intentionally or unintentionally, they exploit extra information that enhances their attacks for the following reasons:

-\begin{itemize} \item The prediction function accepts raw images as float numbers and will not give an error even if the input image $x$ contains negative values.
-Thus, prior research did not encode input images and was unaware of that they might send invalid images to the model. \item The prediction function only accepts input images $x$ as an array.
-Thus, it is tempting to resize all input images to be the input size, thereby exploiting extra information about the model input shape. \end{itemize}
+\begin{itemize} \item The PyTorch prediction function only accepts input images $x$ as an array with the same shape.
+Thus, it is tempting to resize all input images to match the model's required input size, thereby exploiting extra information about the model input shape. \item The PyTorch prediction function accepts input images as floating-point numbers and does not produce an error even if the input image $x$ contains negative values.
+Consequently, prior research, without considering image encoding, can sent invalid pixel values to the model. \end{itemize}

-In the next section, we introduce our open-source image classification cloud service.
-This cloud service will both facilitate future research and prevent these mistakes so that we can obtain a fair comparison of existing black-box attacks.